Squid-Workshop/Minecraft-Datapacks-Project/CONTRIBUTING.md

 	*	**tick.mcfunction**: Put this function in tick.json then it will be called every tick in game.
 	*	**load.mcfunction**: Put this function in load.json then it will be called when the datapack is first loaded, such as "/datapack enable" or "/reload".
 It is responsible for setting up the datapack.
 	*	**clean.mcfunction**: This function is responsible for cleaning up the scoreboards and tags, and other things this datapack created on setup and during the game.
-### UI Functions
+### App Functions
-*	**"function PackName:ui/..."** is where you put all the functions that allows user to interact with this datapack, including settings, commands etc.
+*	**"function app:..."** is where you put all the functions that allows user to interact with this datapack, including settings, unistall, get items etc.
 *	Only one functions is required here:
-	* **unload.mcfunction**: user call this function to clean up all the scoreboards, tags and other stuff this datapack ever created, and the datapack should disable itself here.
+	* **app:unload/packName.mcfunction**: user call this function to clean up all the scoreboards, tags and other stuff this datapack ever created, and the datapack should disable itself here.